lakinduakash/linux-wifi-hotspot/README.md

 Sometimes there are troubles with **5Ghz bands** due to some vendor restrictions.
 If you cannot start hotspot while you are connected to 5Ghz band, Unselect **Auto** and select **2.4Ghz** in frequency selection.

+If any problems with RealTech Wifi Adapters see [this](docs/howto/realtek.md)

 ### Dependencies

 #### General